Does Sunscreen Expire? Sunscreen Expiration Explained

 Plus, even if the active ingredients in your expired sunscreen are still effective, it may simply be that it won’t spread evenly on your skin to provide you with appropriate protection.
 Either way, expired sunscreen is not worth the risk.

-If you accidentally spent a day in the sun with an expired sunscreen that did you no good, care for your skin after the fact with Babo Botanicals After Sun Soothing Hydrating Aloe Gel.
+If you accidentally spent a day in the sun using an expired sunscreen and are now sunburnt, care for your skin after the fact with Babo Botanicals After Sun Soothing Hydrating Aloe Gel.

 Apply this soothing, cooling, and quick-absorbing aloe vera gel to your face or body — wherever your sun-kissed skin needs some relief!